What budget for activities and outings Geneva?

 What is the budget for accommodation Geneva?

-Hotel rates are, for the same services, almost twice as high in Switzerland as in France.
-No pleasant double room costs less than 180 CHF.
-Lodging in Switzerland is therefore expensive, but hotels are generally very well kept and of good quality.
-It is good to know that on weekends, many establishments offer good rates.
-Overnight stays in Geneva are mainly concentrated during the week with business tourism.
+Hotel rates are almost twice as high in Switzerland as in France for the same services.
+You won't find a pleasant double room for less than CHF 180.
+Accommodation in Switzerland is therefore expensive, but hotels are generally very well kept and of high quality.
+It's good to know that at weekends, many establishments offer good rates.
+Overnight stays in Geneva are concentrated mainly during the week, with business tourism.

-In summer, hotel rates are lower because Geneva is a business city.
+In summer, hotel rates are lower, as Geneva is a business city.

-Beware of trade shows and other events that take place in Geneva: room rates can go from simple to triple, or even more, depending on the law of supply and demand.
+Beware of trade fairs and other events taking place in Geneva: room rates can triple or even triple depending on supply and demand.

-there are hotels in Ferney Voltaire and in villages further away from the border at a much lower cost.
-The villages benefit from a good bus network connecting them to the city center of Geneva, to the airport or to the train station regularly and quickly!
+You'll also find the whole range of mid-budget hotel chains.
+For a less expensive stay: bed and breakfasts are a good solution (see www.bnb.ch), as are youth hostels.
+And for an even lower-cost stay, consider setting up your base camp on the French side: there are hotels in Ferney Voltaire and in villages a little further away from the border, at much lower cost.
+The villages benefit from a good bus network linking them to Geneva city center, airport or train station, regularly and quickly!

 Travel budget Geneva and cost of living

-Geneva is not known for being a low cost destination!
-But you can find good deals to optimize the budget of your stay, such as traveling on weekends when hotels favor deals or taking the Geneva City Pass to access tours at a discount.
-It is not in the Swiss spirit to negotiate and prices are fixed.
-However, it is always appreciated to show your appreciation with a tip in cabs, hotels and restaurants.
+Geneva is not known for being a low-cost destination!
+But you can find good deals to optimize your stay's budget, such as traveling on weekends when hotels favor special offers, or taking the Geneva City Pass to get access to low-cost sightseeing.
+It's not in the Swiss spirit to negotiate, and prices are fixed.
+However, it's always a good idea to show your appreciation with a tip in cabs, hotels and restaurants.

 Budget ideas.
-Small budget: 140 CHF per day (night in a youth hostel or camping, two meals "on the go", bus, one drink in the evening, additional expenses).
-Medium budget: 250 CHF per day (night in a small hotel, two meals in "cheap" restaurants, bus, one drink in the evening, additional costs).
+Small budget: CHF 140 per day (night in a youth hostel or camping site, two meals "on the go", bus, one drink in the evening, incidentals).
+Medium budget: 250 CHF per day (night in a small hotel, two meals in "cheap" restaurants, bus, one drink in the evening, incidentals).

-Big budget: from 400 CHF per day (night in a charming hotel, two meals in good restaurants, bus, cab, one drink in the evening, additional costs).
+Large budget: from CHF 400 per day (night in a charming hotel, two meals in good restaurants, bus, cab, one drink in the evening, incidentals).

-Transportation: TPG bus and streetcar tickets 2 CHF (three-stop hop-on hop-off) and all of Geneva 60 minutes 3 CHF, day pass 10 CHF.
-Hotels distribute the Geneva Transport Card which gives free access to public transport.
+Transport: TPG bus and streetcar tickets CHF 2 (three-stop hop-on hop-off) and all of Geneva 60 minutes CHF 3, day pass CHF 10.
+Hotels distribute the Geneva Transport Card, which gives free access to public transport.

-Parking: in most parking meters, you must enter your license plate number and you can pay in euros.
-About 1 CHF/20 minutes.
-You can pay directly with your cell phone.
+Car parks: most parking meters require you to enter your license plate number, and you can pay in euros.
+Approx. 1 CHF/20 minutes.
+You can also pay directly with your cell phone.

 Accommodation.
-If your budget is really tight, you can book a hotel on the French side, at the border.
-Indeed, Ferney-Voltaire and the other villages of the canton and the Pays de Gex offer hotel rooms at much lower rates than in Switzerland for the same quality/price ratio.
-Ferney-Voltaire and many villages are well served by a bus network that runs regularly to downtown Geneva.
-Also consider the exchange rate which, depending on the current rate, may not be very advantageous if the euro rate against the Swiss franc is lower.
+If you're on a really tight budget, you can book a hotel on the French side of the border.
+Ferney-Voltaire and other villages in the canton and Pays de Gex offer hotel rooms at much lower rates than in Switzerland, for the same quality/price ratio.
+Ferney-Voltaire and many of its villages are well served by a regular bus service to downtown Geneva.
+You should also bear in mind the exchange rate, which, depending on the current exchange rate, may not be very advantageous if the euro/Swiss franc exchange rate is lower.

-In addition, Ferney-Voltaire, a border village, and many cities such as Annecy, Annemasse, Thonon-les-Bains, etc., belong to the Greater Geneva area.
-These towns will soon be served by the streetcar linking them to Geneva, making transportation much easier.
-The Leman Express already connects Annemasse to the Cornavin station, and the whole project will be completed in 2026.
+What's more, Ferney-Voltaire, a border village, and numerous towns such as Annecy, Annemasse, Thonon-les-Bains, etc., belong to the Greater Geneva area.
+These towns will soon be served by the streetcar linking them to Geneva, making transport much easier.
+The Léman Express already links Annemasse to the Cornavin station, and the whole project will be completed in 2026.